onurkendirr/British-Airways-virtual-job-sim/README.md

 ## Scrape data from the web

-The first thing to do will be to scrape review data from the web.
-For this, you should use a website called Skytrax.

-The team leader wants you to focus on reviews specifically about the airline itself.
-You should collect as much data as you can in order to improve the output of your analysis.
-To get started with the data collection, you can use the “Jupyter Notebook” in the Resources section below to run some Python code that will help to collect some data.
+This simulation focused on exploring the critical role of data science in British Airways' success.
+The first step I took was to collect customer reviews about British Airways from a website called Skytrax.
+I focused on gathering as much data as possible, as more data would improve the accuracy of my analysis.

 ## Analyse data & Present insights

-Once you have your dataset, you need to prepare it.
-The data will be very messy and contain purely text.
-You will need to perform data cleaning in order to prepare the data for analysis.
-When the data is clean, you should perform your own analysis to uncover some insights.
-As a starting point, you could look at topic modelling, sentiment analysis or wordclouds to provide some insight into the content of the reviews.
-It is recommended to complete this task using Python, however, you can use any tool that you wish.
+Once the data collection was complete, I noticed that the data was quite messy and in raw text form.
+Therefore, I needed to clean the data.
+During the cleaning process, I removed unnecessary words, symbols, and stop words to prepare the data for analysis.

+After cleaning the data, I decided to perform some analyses.
+I used techniques such as topic modeling, sentiment analysis, and word clouds to explore the content of the reviews and uncover key insights from them.

 ## Explore and prepare the dataset

-First, spend some time exploring the dataset in the “Getting Started” Jupyter Notebook provided in the Resources section below to understand the different columns and some basic statistics of the dataset.
-Then, you should consider how to prepare the dataset for a predictive model.
-You should think about any new features you want to create in order to make your model even better.
-You can make use of the Resources provided to get you started with this task.
+To further understand the data, I explored the dataset in the "Getting Started" Jupyter Notebook, reviewing the different columns and basic statistics.
+During this step, I also worked on creating new features that could improve the predictive power of the model.

 ## Train a machine learning model

-When your data is ready for modelling, you should train a machine learning model to be able to predict the target outcome, which is a customer making a booking.
-For this task, you should use an algorithm that easily allows you to output information about how each variable within the model contributes to its predictive power.
-For example, a RandomForest is very good for this purpose.
+Finally, I trained a machine learning model on the data.
+The objective of the model was to predict whether a customer would make a booking or not.
+I used a RandomForest algorithm because it’s particularly useful for understanding how each variable contributes to the model’s predictive power.